 Where are they now?
-Manchester United’s last XI picked by David Moyes
+The last Man Utd XI picked by David Moyes

 Moyes’ final game in charge at United came against his former club Everton at Goodison Park.
 In keeping with a disastrous season, goals from Leighton Baines and Kevin Mirallas secured a 2-0 win for the Toffees and made it mathematically impossible for United to qualify for the Champions League.